KrauseFx/mood/README.md

 I usually edit the 1SE videos slightly to have "subtitles" for some of the important life events.
 Additionally I throw in the classic [Every day of my life music](https://www.youtube.com/watch?v=m_xlkC2DsSI).

 Additionally with that data, I want to overlay my happiness level somehow, probably in the form of a graph, a bar, or a wave.
 Not sure yet, but I got 11 months to figure that out.

+## How to use it

+You'll have to setup a few things

+- Create a Telegram bot using @BotFather and get the API key, and message ID with you
+- Provide those values using `TELEGRAM_TOKEN` and `TELEGRAM_CHAT_ID`
+- And host it on any server, like Heroku, and use the scheduler feature to call `rake morning`, `rake noon` and `rake evening`